aequos-solutions/modern-data-visualizer/docs/usage/data-visualizer/connections/index.md

 ## Input query text

 The input query text can be either static or dynamic.
-In all case, this value can be used using the `{inputQueryText}` token.
+In all cases, this value can be used using the `{inputQueryText}` token.
 See [tokens](../tokens.md) for more information.

 **Static value**

-It corresponds to a free text keyrwors that you want to pass to your data source:
+It corresponds to a free text keywords that you want to pass to your data source:

 !["Static value"](../../../assets/webparts/data_visualizer/connections/input_text_static.png){: .center}